History of David's Church: 1826-1976

 “Proclaiming the Good News of God in Christ” through unique worship experiences has been the goal of youth, laity, music and, dialogue services.
 Communion, served both in the pew and, at other times, at the altar, is observed on six occasions throughout the church year.
 During Lent each year, confirmation is granted to eighth graders who have completed a two-year study of the Bible and church history and who profess their wish to join the church.

-Mission work by Women’s Guild is accomplished in numerous ways; moreover, the Priscilla Guild disburses its funds derived form the Christmas Bazaar to both local church and missionary needs.
+Mission work by Women’s Guild is accomplished in numerous ways; moreover, the Priscilla Guild disburses its funds derived from the Christmas Bazaar to both local church and missionary needs.
 Other organizations within the church also carry out various service projects.
 Pledges supporting the growth of United Church Homes in Ohio and the 1776 Achievement Fund place stewardship in the hands of individuals.
 Beyond individual and organizational efforts; David’s Church each year increases its budgetary allotment to our Christian World Mission.
 Thus sharing is David’s response to missionary commitments, “both here and around the world.”

 A milestone of “historical significance” which has occurred during Reverend Mohr’s ministry is that women have taken their place in the decision-making body of the church.
 Francis Ely became the first woman to join Church Council.
 Through to the present year, she has been followed by Correne Patterson, Norma Jean Hendricks, Willa Marie Magner, Frances Pelton, Lois Gerhard, and Phyllis Brower.
-The year 1973 was particularly noteworthy in the Correne Patterson was the first female elder to be elected president of the congregation.
+The year 1973 was particularly noteworthy in that Correne Patterson was the first female elder to be elected president of the congregation.
 Serving with her as vice-president was Willa Marie Magner.

-The 142 years since Reverend Mohr arrived have lengthened into one hundred and fifty.
+The 142 years before Reverend Mohr's arrival have lengthened into one hundred and fifty.
 A year-long simultaneous celebration of our sesquicentennial and our nation’s bicentennial is being observed.
 Mabel Creager Barnes is chairman of the committee which has arranged pictorial displays of generations of David’s families, early Van Buren Township schools, and brides of David’s.
 An exhibit of gowns worn by David’s Church brides was on display in June when the congregation surprised Car and Bea Mohr with a twenty-fifth wedding anniversary celebration.
 Independence Day was observed with a picnic following church; at two o’clock the picnickers rang the church bell, joining David’s bell with the bells pealing simultaneously across America.
 Special worship services throughout the year have focused attention on various aspects of our history, and will lead to the rededication and renewal service planned for December.
 Highlighting the year is a celebration banquet scheduled for September.

 To discover our heritage and to better appreciate it is an elementary purpose of any history.
 Through research and study, it is possible to record the names, dates, and events of the past which make up one hundred and fifty years of history of David’s Church.
 Sometimes, church is used to designate a building, but a building is inanimate.
 The church is people-spirited people who are drawn together by common beliefs and aspirations.
 Spirit is intangible, but it is like a river moving on year after year, changing, yet the same.
 The spirit of David’s Church is our heritage.

-There is an old saying that is you copy the work of one person, this can be considered plagiarism.
+There is an old saying that if you copy the work of one person, this can be considered plagiarism.
 If, however, you copy the work of more than one person, it is referred to as research.
 Much research has gone into the writing of this history.
 To list all sources would require space which can be used better to express appreciation to the many people who have had a part in it.

 First of all, thanks is extended to the committee of Mary Grant Creamer, Hazel LeFevre Storms, Dorothy Shoe, Susan Shoe, and Valerie Andrews for their dedicated help in researching and editing; and to Milt Willis for his invaluable knowledge and assistance in the field of printing.